rayanmargham/FNF-Godot-Engine/Docs/Docs.md

 The Scenes end in the .tscn format the .gd Files are scripts.

-to Create a Charater Right-Click on Either Characters or Characters/Mods and Click "Create New Scene"
+to Create a Character Right-Click on Either Characters or Characters/Mods and Click "Create New Scene"

 a New Scene Should be Created.